apache/doris/docs/en/developer-guide/format-code.md

 The version of clang-format installed by yum is too old.
 Compiling clang from source is recommended.

+You can also install clang-format using the following npm command:

+`npm install -g clang-format`

 ### Clang-format plugins

 Clion IDE supports the plugin "ClangFormat", you can search in `File->Setting->Plugins` and download it.
 But the version is not match with clang-format.
 Judging from the options supported,